ioBroker/ioBroker.vis/README.md

 ### 0.10.9 (2016-09-04)
 * (bluefox) support of web-sockets force
-* (bluefox) destory unused views after 30 seconds
+* (bluefox) destroy unused views after 30 seconds
 * (bluefox) do not show middle leading lines if top and bottom are shown
-* (bluefox) let timestamp and lastchange to show time as interval
+* (bluefox) let timestamp and last-change to show time as interval

 ### 0.10.7 (2016-07-09)
 * (bluefox) add settings to reload vis